mitapia/sh/README.md

 random work scripts

-For first time use copy and paste the following into your shelladmin:
+For first time use copy and paste the following line into your shelladmin:
 `curl -O https://raw.githubusercontent.com/mitapia/sh/master/functions.sh && echo "source ~/functions.sh" >> .bashrc && source .bashrc`

 Afterwards updates can be performed by simply running `functions-update`.